-The characteristics of the tableland surface vary considerably over the region, and depend on the underlying rock type and the thickness of the Quaternary sediments.
+The characteristics of the tableland surface vary considerably over the region, depending on the underlying rock type and the thickness of the Quaternary sediments.
 In the majority of the Project Area the underlying rock type is Andamooka Limestone.
 In some areas the bedrock is very shallow, and outcrops occur in some places.
 The tableland surface is generally undulating, with sandy textured soils and extensive occurrences of gibber in the swale areas.
 The soils contain large quantities of calcareous material, possibly derived from weathering of the underlying rock.
 Drainage is into claypans, vegetated shallow depressions or, occasionally, small dolines.
-Table 7-3 provides a high-level topsoil balance based on the current disturbance footprint.